tryscer/flock/flock-music.md

 ​	"Absolutely not," says Eleanore.
 ​	"But why?"
 I ask.
 ​	"Because," says Eleanore, "I saw Eddie leave with Babatunde.
 And they left *on foot*."
-​	"No car, then it must be around," Cindy says.
+​	"No car, then it must be around," Tim says.
 "So where is it?"
 ​	"It's just a matter," says Eleanore, "of looking through the clubs right here in Shockoe Bottom."
 ​	"Pfft," says the newspaper man.
 "Good luck doing that."